collectionspace/cspace-installer/README.md

 tools like backups, monitoring, user management etc. can be decided and applied separately.

-We strongly advise starting with newly created server and a freshly installed OS as a buildup to a production deployment.
+We strongly advise starting with a newly created server and a freshly installed OS as a buildup to a production deployment.

 If you don't have a server to use currently there are [Terraform](#)